 The core point for the second type is to be loved by others.
 Therefore, they are called helper and will help with whatever situations they can.

 Statement: “I must help others.”

 3) Achiever, Competitive

 Competitiveness is the core idea for the third type.
 That is, they want to succeed at any cost.
-They try to be successful and this is their main goal.
+They try to be successful, and this is their primary goal.

 The individualist aims the self-knowledge, self-understanding; therefore, they often develop original projects and ideas.
 On the negative side, they may be too melancholic and introspective.